Chihiro-lee/CADA/README.md

 ## Applications updates / Remote deployments
 ### Compiling the update/application
-In order to securely deploy an application via SYSNAME, a properly crafted update must be compiled.
-To automate this process, SYSNAME offers the folder `UpdateApplication/` which contains the Makefile that must be used.
+In order to securely deploy an application via CADA, a properly crafted update must be compiled.
+To automate this process, CADA offers the folder `UpdateApplication/` which contains the Makefile that must be used.
 Precisely, the following steps are required to compile the untrusted update:
 - Copy all of the source files of the application ('*.c' and '*.s') to the `UpdateApplication/src/` folder.
 If the folder does not exist it should be created.
 These are the files that will be compiled.
 - Execute the `make` command.
 This will generate the first executable `deployable.out`.
 - Execute the `make libraries` command to generate some helper files for the instrumentation of the standard library code (check section "Library instrumentation" for more details).
 - Execute the `make clean && make` command to generate the final executable `deployable.out` containing the instrumented code for both the application and the standard libraries used by it.
-NB: this executable is not an ELF file because it contains extra metadata added for SYSNAME.
+NB: this executable is not an ELF file because it contains extra metadata added for CADA.
 To check the original ELF file you can inspect `appWithoutMetadata.out`.
 - Proceed with the deployment